sibonisonene/FinalSDProject-WithLinks/README.md

 The link for the YouTube is:

-The UML Diagrams are in the folder titled UML Diagrams.
+The Diagrams are in the folder titled Diagrams.

 All other documentation is in the "Software Design Submission" pdf, including the Architecture Diagram and Burndown Diagrams for each sprint.